 Can my premature baby do Tummy Time?

 In short, yes.
 But make sure they are happy and comfortable.
 If they become irritated then stop.
 As with all newborns, in the early days it’s best to keep them close to you.
-Try laying baby face down on your chest while you lie flat, or across your legs.
+Try laying baby face down on your chest while you lie back, or across your legs.
 “Another approach is the ‘tummy down carry’ or ‘football hold’; placing one hand under the baby’s tummy and between the legs, to carry them facing down.”

 If your child is settled and calm then you can afford to try them on the floor, face down on a mat or blanket.
 You can even use a rolled-up towel under their chest to raise them up.
 See below for some great Tummy Time accessories.